Personal Property Insurance FAQ

 Several causes could have resulted in a premium increase, and to know which is affecting you, you should review the policy with your broker.
 However, claims and rate inflation are two of the most common causes of rising prices.
 If you filed a claim in the previous year, your policy premium would be affected due to a change in claims rating.

 Based on overall market trends, insurers may adjust prices to stay competitive in the insurance market.
-An increase in paid claims by the insurance company can also trigger rate increases to help them balance their costs.
+An increase in paid claims by the insurance company can also trigger rate increases to help it balance its costs.
 In recent years, there has been a rise in extreme weather events such as hail, heavy rainfall, forest fires, and floods, resulting in millions of dollars being paid for claims.
-Additionally, changes in trends specific to your area based on your postal code, such as a surge in vandalism or theft, may also impact your insurance rates.

 How much does home insurance cost in Saskatchewan?

-• Your location is crucial in determining insurance rates, especially if you live in an area at high risk of break-ins or windstorms.
+- Your location is crucial in determining insurance rates, especially if you live in an area at high risk of break-ins or windstorms.

-*The above are only a few examples of how the cost of your insurance is determined it is not a complete list.
+*The above are only a few examples of how the cost of your insurance is determined; it is not a complete list.

 Property Claims FAQ